-The loss from continuing operations after income tax and the net loss for the year ended 30 June 2012 was \$12.2 million (2011 \$14.8 million).
-The smaller loss, when compared with the prior year is attributed to the unrealised exchange gain on cash held as a result of foreign currency fluctuations (a component of administrative and governance expense), compared with an unrealised loss in the prior year.
-The loss from continuing operations had reduced spending on salaries and benefits, consulting fees, and general and administrative expenses offset by higher spending on research and development, professional fees and governance expense.
+The loss from continuing operations after income tax and the net loss for the year ended 30 June 2013 was \$7.7 million (2012 \$12.2 million).
+The smaller loss, when compared with the prior year, is attributed to reduced spending across all categories offset by higher share based compensation expense.

-The average exchange rate for the reporting period was U.S. dollar (USD) 1.032 to the AUD \$1.00 (2011 USD 0.989).
-During 2012, the Group incurred an unrealized mark-to-market foreign currency translation gain of \$0.4 million (2011 \$2.9 million loss).
-The Group maintains a significant portion of available funds in U.S. dollars to match U.S. dollar expenses.
+The average exchange rate for the reporting period was U.S. dollar (USD) 1.027 to the AUD \$1.00 (2012 USD 1.032).
+During 2013, the Group incurred an unrealised mark-to-market foreign currency loss of \$0.04 million (2012 \$0.4 million gain).

-Revenue related to goods and services decreased for the year ended 30 June 2012 to \$2.9 million (2011 \$3.9 million), a decrease of 24% year over year.
-The decrease by operating segment was a 19% decrease in medical, and a 31% decrease in Test & Measurement (T&M).
-The 19% decline in the medical segment was due to a 32% decrease in body composition and veterinary products, while total lymphoedema product revenue held steady year over year.
+Revenue related to goods and services decreased for the year ended 30 June 2013 to \$2.7 million (2012 \$2.9 million), a decrease of \$0.2 million year over year.
+The change by operating segment was an increase of \$0.1 million in medical, and a \$0.3 million decrease in Test & Measurement (T&M).
+The \$0.1 million increase in the medical segment was due to a \$0.2 million decrease in body composition and veterinary products, while total lymphoedema product revenue increased by \$0.3 million, or 35% year over year.

-In February of 2011, the Group altered its offering in the U.S. lymphoedema market from an L-Dex® U400 device operating lease model to a Product Supply Agreement (PSA).
+In the U.S. lymphoedema market, the Group places its L-Dex U400® using a Product Supply Agreement (PSA).
 Under a PSA, the device is placed with the customer and revenue is generated through the sale of electrode packages/consumables.
-The PSA defines the terms of use in which the customer must maintain the device and the pricing of the consumables.
+The PSA defines the terms of use in which the customer receives the device and orders consumables at set prices to use for their Patient Readings.
 The PSA is a customary sales method in the U.S. medical practice market place.